ckan/losser/README.markdown

 1. Any pre-processor functions are applied to the input object.
-2. Each column query in the `columns.json` file is applied to the input object in turn to produce the values for the corresponding row in the output table.
+2. Each column query in the `columns.json` file is applied to the input object in turn to produce the values for the object's row in the output table.
    For each column query:
-   1. When it hits an object/dictionary (either the top-level input object itself or a sub-object) losser pops the next regular expression off the pattern path, matches it against each of the object's keys, and recurses on each key that matches.
+   1. When it hits an *object/dictionary* (either the top-level input object itself or a sub-object) losser pops the next regular expression off the pattern path, matches it against each of the object's keys, and recurses on each key that matches.
-   2. When it hits a list losser iterates over the items in the list recursing on each of them and collecting the results into a list.
+   2. When it hits a *list* losser iterates over the items in the list recursing on each of them and collecting the results into an output list.
    3. When it hits a string, number, boolean or `None`/`null` value the recursion bottoms-out and returns the value.
-5. Once all of the column queries have been run on the input object and the results collected, any post-processor functions are called on the output object.
+3. Once all of the column queries have been run on the input object and the results collected, any post-processor functions are called on the output object.

-A pattern may match more than one key in an object, in which case each one of the matching keys' item's will be recursed into, and a list of matching values will eventually be returned instead of a single value.
+A pattern may match more than one key in an object, in which case each one of the matching keys' items will be recursed into, and a list of matching values will eventually be returned instead of a single value.
 For example given this input object: